 - Mobility services

 - Consumer adoption

-Timing: The majority of personal and commercial auto insurers believe we will not witness a significant change in the market for at least another decade.
-As a result most insurers don’t plan to directly address this issue in the near term (12-18 months).
+The majority of respondents anticipate no significant change to the market for at least another decade.
+As a result, most insurers do not plan to address this issue as it relates directly to their business in the near term (next 12–18 months).

-Topical knowledge: Only 29% of respondents felt very knowledgeable about autonomous vehicles, while another 23% professed little or no knowledge on the topic.
+Only 29% feel ‘very knowledgeable’ about autonomous vehicles, while another 23% profess little or no knowledge on the topic.

 - Evaluate your business strategy

 - Align with other insurers and form partnerships